 GRADING.
 We follow the University standards for grades.
-Your final grade (%) will be calculated by adding your total points / 180 as outlined below.
+Your final grade (%) will be calculated by adding your total points out of 225 as outlined below.

 - There will be 5 exams, 45 points each, including a comprehensive final exam.
-We'll only count the four higher scores (see below; all exams will most likely multiple-choice, but we reserve the right to include short answer questions at our discretion). - There will be no exam make-ups.
-Please do not ask. - If you take all five exams, we'll drop the lowest score.
-If you miss one exam, that will be the lowest grade (0) by default and will be eliminated.
-If you miss two or more exams, you will get zero points for each exam you miss.
-Each case where this happens will be dealt with on an individual basis based on the reasons for the missed exams.
-Valid reasons (with legitimate documentation) include illness, death in the immediate family, military service/deployment etc.). - Please note that there is no such thing as individual extra credit in this course.
-We will not e-mail grades. - There will be no exam make-ups (Yes, we are saying this again) - We will round grades; for example, if you obtain a 92.5%, it will be counted as 93%; 92.4% will be counted as 92%, etc. No exceptions. - If you use a cell phone or text during an exam for whatever reason, you will get an automatic zero ("0") in the exam.
+Thus, your grade will be determined as your % out of 225 points.
+The University standards for grades will be followed. - All exams will most likely be multiple-choice, but we reserve the right to include short answer questions at our discretion. - Make-up exams.
+If you miss a regularly scheduled exam for a valid reason (with documentation hard copy, no emails); valid reasons include illness, death in the immediate family, military service/deployment etc., you may take a make-up exam on December 8, at the time of the class. - Vacations, weddings, etc., are not valid excuses for missing an exam.
+Only one make-up lecture exam will be allowed during the semester, and no make-up exams will be offered for the final exam.
+If you miss any exam without a valid excuse, you will receive a "0" on the missing exam.
+No exceptions, no appeals. - Please note that there is no such thing as individual extra credit in this course. - We will not e-mail grades. - We will round grades; for example, if you obtain a 92.5%, it will be counted as 93%; 92.4% will be counted as 92%, etc. No exceptions. - If you use a cell phone or text during an exam for whatever reason, you will get an automatic zero ("0") in the exam.
 The same thing will happen if we catch you cheating in any way.
 No exceptions, no second chances, no appeals.